 The general risks of surgery include:

-Anesthesia reaction, such as an allergic reaction and problems with breathing
+- anesthetic reactions, such as an allergic reaction and breathing difficulties

-Bleeding, which can lead to shock
+- heavy bleeding, which can lead to shock

 Potential complications of a breast reduction